BarakBinyamin/ctf/README.md

 ```

 ### Setup - Create an IOT Light
-Use [this diagram]() as a reference to wire up your IOT-Light
+First wire up an LED to GPIO32(D32) and a ground pin
 1. Open [iot-light/app](iot-light/app) a terminal
 2. From the cmd line run `node index.js` to launch the app server, the app should be available at [http://localhost](http://localhost), `http://<your ip address>`, and `http://<your hostname>`, scan the QR code to jump to the app on your phone if your on the same wifi as your laptop
 3. Run the `hostname` command in a bash terminal to find the hostname of your computer
 4. Open [iot-light/light](iot-light/light) in its own vscode window
 5. Plug in an esp32 dev board
-6. Add your wifi credentials and hostname to [iot-light/light/include/config.h](iot-light/light/include/config.h)
+6. Create a config.h file with your wifi credentials and ip address, and add it to [iot-light/light/include/](iot-light/light/include/)
 ```
 #define SSID     "SSID"
 #define PASS     "PASS"